youn0808/youn0808.github.io/README.md

 1. Host static website on GitHub Pages.

-    - Make Static website : **As described by Etter, now you need to apply to format using a static site generator.
-You can manually create a simple static website but it is very tedious and error-prone, so it is better to use Jekyll as our static site generator.**<br> You can learn it via a tutorial [here](#More-Resources).
+    - **Make Static website** :
+      Github uses Jekyll a static site generator to make your themes.
+Etter makes a great point about static site generators in his book.
+As he described, You can manually create a simple static website but it is very tedious and error-prone, so it is better to use Jekyll as our static site generator.<br> You can learn it via a tutorial [here](#More-Resources).

     > Go to your repository, click the `[Settings]`.